 - 1.5.4.1.
-Learners will be administratively suspended if they fail to meet established program requirements. - 1.5.4.2.
-Figure 1 and Table 3 details suspension actions and the reenrollment process.
+Students will be administratively suspended if they fail to meet established program requirements. - 1.5.4.2.
+Figure 1 and Table 3 details suspension actions and the re-enrollment process. - 1.5.4.3.

-1.5.4.3.
 Attachment 2 provides a sample reinstatement letter.

-Suspension Actions and Requirements Single course failure Learner may re-register without penalty.
-Note: Learners should be aware they cannot re-register in the same calendar month as their initial registration.
+Course-based Suspension Actions and Requirements Single course failure Student may re-register without penalty.
+Note: Students should be aware they cannot re- register in the same calendar month as their initial course registration.
 Previous work in the course will not carry forward into the new registration.
-Second failure of a given course Learner is suspended.
-For reinstatement, learner must provide letter from their squadron commander or equivalent to the Dean, Global College of PME through the learner help desk.
-Third failure in a given course The learner is suspended.
-For reinstatement, learner must provide letter of request from their group commander or equivalent to the Dean, Global College of PME through the learner help desk.
-Fourth failure of a given course The learner is disenrolled from their program.
-Learner will not be permitted to reapply for six months and must provide a letter from their commander to re-enroll.
-Learners' re-enrolling will not be permitted to use previously submitted work.
+Second failure of a given course Student is suspended.
+For reinstatement, student must provide letter from their squadron commander or equivalent to the Dean, Global College of PME through the student services help desk.
+In addition, an Academic Advisor will be assigned to the student by the GCPME Chief of Academic Affairs.
+Third failure in a given course The student is disenrolled from the program and will serve a 3-month timeout suspension.
+After 3-months a student may enroll again but must retake the entire program.